LGN520/farreach-public/docs/netreach-voting-v2.md

 		can only mark the slot is deleted if not latest
 		* Therefore, we use latest reg to identify both islatest and isdeleted to reduce stage cost
 		* NOTE: we use status=0/1/2 in CKVS of server for consistent semantics
+	+ Ptf/cli will make conversion between big-endian and small-endian automatically as signed int
+		* For vote, we write small-endian value in ptf, then data plane will save the big-endian format for calculation
+		* For optype and vallen, since they only have 1 byte, they do not care about endianess
+		* For value, we want data plane directly stores small-endian format
+			- When reading value (phase2), since ptf falsely converts the value from small-endian into big-endian, we need to convert it back again
+			- When writing value (cache_update), since ptf make conversion automatically, we write the big-endian format such that reg will store small-endian
+		* TODO: For key, not sure whether ptf converts for MAT

 ## Important changes